sarjot-singh/HangMan/README.md

 Begin by loading files into code editor of choice.
 An example of how to run on Visual Studio Code is given below.

-1. Open HangManDriver.cpp with other files in the same folder
+1. Open HangManDriver.cpp with the other files in the same folder

+2. To run the game, enter the command below
 ```
-example
+g++ HangManDriver.cpp HangMan.cpp -std=c++11
 ```

-2.
+3. The instructions to play the game will be given if it runs successfully

 ## Deployment